Kenny Rogers Roasters: Number of restaurants and countries of operation

 In its 2012 Annual Report, Berjaya Corporation Berhad reported that as of April 30, 2012, Kenny Rogers Roasters restaurants numbered 74 in Malaysia and 8 in Indonesia.
 It was also mentioned that Roasters Asia Pacific (Hong Kong) Limited has operations in other countries including the United States, Malaysia, Singapore, Indonesia, China, and the Philippines.

 In addition, Roasters Asia Pacific has been undergoing expansion in other international territories including India and the Middle East.
 Kenny Rogers Roasters opened its first outlet in Brunei in January 2013.
 The second Brunei outlet was opened at Tanjung Bunut in June 2015.

 In December 2016, the first KRR opened in Thailand in the Laguna area of Phuket.
 There are currently plans to open other restaurants within Phuket and then into other parts of Thailand as well.

 In February 2023, Kenny Rogers Roasters opened its first flagship restaurant in Dubai, United Arab Emirates in the Salah Al Din locality.
 In mid-2023, Kenny Rogers Roasters expanded to Deira City Centre.

 In popular culture

 Kenny Rogers Roasters is the center of the episode of Seinfeld, "The Chicken Roaster".
 After a branch opens in the neighborhood, Kramer cannot sleep due to its neon sign shining through his window, so he hangs up a banner to drive it out of business.
 The branch shuts down at the end of the episode when Jerry unintentionally sabotages it with a soaked rat hat.
 The story was inspired by a real-life confrontation between a New York City branch of Kenny Rogers Roasters and a neighboring law office.

+In the Archer episode Bloody Ferlin, Cheryl thinks a rooster is a hen, then when Ray corrects her and says it's a rooster, she exclaims "Duh, Kenny Rogers Roosters".